Applying for Residence Hall Housing

 Generally, housing is assigned on a first come first serve basis.
 If a Freshman's application is received and their deposit is paid before July 1st, housing is normally available.
 The University reserves the right to assign or reassign spaces for the benefit of individual students and/or the living units.

-Current Students may begin to apply for 2018-2019 housing on March 20th at 8AM.
+Current Students may begin to apply for 2020-2021 housing on April 13 at 9AM.
 Upperclassmen housing is also assigned on a first come first serve basis.
-Students are strongly encouraged to pay their housing deposit fee early, if on a payment plan, ensure that their accounts are up to date, take care of any outstanding balances or fines, and fill out their application as early as possible the day the application becomes live to ensure that they receive their first choice assignment.
+Students are strongly encouraged to pay their housing deposit fee early,register for 12 or more classes for Fall 2020, if on a payment plan, ensure that their accounts are up to date, take care of any outstanding balances or fines, and fill out their application as early as possible the day the application becomes live to ensure that they receive their first choice assignment.
 Please note that students must qualify to live in certain on-campus housing options.

 Step 1 – Read and Review Online Application and Agreement